Strength and Conditioning Primer: a Lesson from Niki Lauda on the Necessity of Both Will and Skill

 Is there any amount of money that could convince you to get behind the wheel of a 200-mile-per-hour, bomb-on-wheels racecar for an entire season– 16 races?
 OK, I’ll assume you’re humoring me, and named a price.
 Here’s the catch, you’ll have a 10-percent chance of dying that season.
 This was the dangerous and exhilarating world that three-time Formula 1 World Champion Niki Lauda raced in during the 1970s.
 Lauda had a strong, multi-faceted character, chastened by alertness and– driven.
 In 1976, the year after his first world championship, he was nearly killed in a fiery accident at the Nurburgring in Germany.
 Breaking the 7-minute mark at the “Green Hell”– as the track is called, is still a test of mettle for million-dollar Supercars today.
 Lacking sophisticated electronics and technology, Lauda used the Italian four-wheeled version of the Statue of David or Mona Lisa, known as the Ferrari, to complete the course in under 7 minutes in 1975.
 The next year after nearly being killed at the “Green Hell,” he returned to full competitive form in six weeks.

-It is evident that Niki Lauda had one heck of a set of ball bearings to catalyze his career as champion.
-But will is not enough.
+It is evident that Niki Lauda had one heck of a set of ball bearings to catalyze his career as a champion.
+But the will is not enough.
 I think my taste as a writer would be in serious question if I were writing about a driver who never made it to Grand Prix glory– or even, a podium.
 If his will propelled and sustained him going down the track, I will explain that it was his preparation that kept him on it.

 Racing a car has a lot in common with an athlete racing down a field, or exploding out of the bottom of a squat, the way a Ferrari has to be precisely negotiated at full speed around an unforgiving corner.
 Before Niki Lauda experienced breathtaking Formula 1 glory, he was plagued by the gut-wrenching difficulty associated with such odysseys.
 In 1974, after years of winless struggling– and nearly car-less, Lauda finally earned a spot on Ferrari’s Formula 1 team.